(For nausea and vomiting in infants and children, see Vomiting in Infants and Children.)

 People who have nausea and vomiting but no warning signs should see a doctor if vomiting continues for more than 24 to 48 hours or if they are unable to tolerate more than a few sips of liquid.
 People who have a few episodes of vomiting (with or without diarrhea) but are able to tolerate at least some liquids should call their doctor.
 Depending on their age, other symptoms, and known medical conditions (such as cancer or diabetes), the doctor may suggest that people be seen for an evaluation or stay home and try simple remedies.

 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the vomiting and the tests that may need to be done (see see Table 12: Some Causes and Features of Nausea and Vomiting).
+What they find during the history and physical examination often suggests a cause of the vomiting and the tests that may need to be done (see Table 13: Some Causes and Features of Nausea and Vomiting).

 During the history, doctors ask whether the person is pregnant or has diabetes, migraines, liver or kidney disease, or cancer (including the timing of any chemotherapy or radiation therapy).
 All recently ingested drugs and substances are noted because certain substances may not be toxic until several days after ingestion (such as acetaminophen and some mushrooms).

 During the physical examination, doctors look for the following:

 Doctors note any previous abdominal surgery because fibrous bands of scar tissue (adhesions) may have formed and caused an intestinal obstruction.